mhersson/vectorsigma/docs/incremental-updates.md

 - `statemachine_integration_test.go` - Your integration tests are preserved.
   This file is generated once to provide a starting point for your tests.
 You can add your own test cases here to validate the behavior of your state machine.
-Initailly, it only conains a basic happy-path test, and scaffoldiing for optional setup and teardown hooks.
+Initailly, it only conains a basic happy-path test, and scaffolding for optional setup and teardown hooks.

 ## How Incremental Updates Work